DIY Skincare Ingredients: 18 Essential Groups for Natural Skincare

 Every DIY skincare journey begins with a single, powerful decision — the ingredients you choose.

 By understanding the 18 essential skincare ingredient groups, you can create homemade beauty products that soothe, hydrate, and brighten — while also supporting a sustainable lifestyle.
 Scientific research confirms that many natural skincare ingredients, such as botanical oils and humectants, actively strengthen the skin barrier and improve hydration (PubMed 34957578).
+For botanical context and plant-based ingredient selection before formulation, see the Botanical Library.

 Main SectionWhat You’ll LearnWhy It MattersEco & Safety Focus